 I reached down to grab my heavy duty, several-ply stainless steel half baking sheet that I love so much.
 I hesitated, and instead opted for a small, flimsy baking sheet I knew had come with a toaster oven from a marriage gift twenty-five years ago.
 I wanted to make sure that the equipment I was using honored the entire nineteen and one-half years of my daughter’s existence.

 Occasionally, I will bake a sheet of cookies for about twelve minutes in order to get one group a little browner than the rest.
 I like darker brown cookies.
 But not this morning.
 I sat the timer for 9 minutes every rotation, until the last cookie was made.
-Rylee likes them “lightly browned” like you see in photos of perfect cookies.
+Rylee likes them “lightly browned” like you see in photos of perfect Christmas cookies shipped for loved ones and special someone.
 These weren’t for me, nor were they for my family.
 They were for her and the school friends who would be hugging her goodbye today.

 I ran to the bathroom, blew my nose, washed my hands then returned to the kitchen to finish my task.
 I was thinking about the other times in my life when I had tried to somehow super-embed memories and soak every last bit of the essence from that snapshot of life with her.
 I remember several when she was a baby, and frequently they were at night when she had awakened for a late night feeding.